moraloco/codereviewbot/README.md

 ## Note

-- **Security**: Use HTTPS for production deployment and validate webhook requests.
+- **Security**: Ensure to use HTTPS for production deployment and validate webhook requests using secret verifications.
 - **Handling Larger Diffs**: The bot sends code diffs in chunks to the OpenAI API and concatenates responses.
-- **Rate Limiting**: Be mindful of OpenAI API rate limits and configure the bot accordingly.
+- **Rate Limiting**: Be aware of OpenAI API rate limits and configure the bot to handle them gracefully.
 - **API Interaction**: Adjust API interaction and payload handling according to Bitbucket Cloud or Data Center requirements.
 - **Error Handling**: Consider enhancing error handling and logging as per your deployment scenario.